mattermost/mattermost-developer-documentation/site/content/contribute/expectations/_index.md

 When working within the webapp repository, additionally run `make i18n-extract` from a terminal to update the list of product strings with your changes.
 {{</note>}}

-## Writing content

-1. Always consider who will consume your content, and write directly to your target audience.
-    1. Write clearly and be concise.
-Write informally, in the present tense, and address the reader directly.
-See our [voice, tone, and writing style guidelines](https://handbook.mattermost.com/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines), and the [Mattermost Documentation Style Guide](https://handbook.mattermost.com/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide) for details on general writing principles, syntax used to format content, and common terms used to describe product functionality.
-    2. Prefer proper or common nouns first, [then gender-neutral pronouns](https://apastyle.apa.org/style-grammar-guidelines/grammar/singular-they).
-    3. Give each page a general summary at the top, right under the first heading.
-    4. Treat every page like page one.
-It’s more likely that your audience found the content through a Google search than by flipping through the content repository where you’re writing.
-    5. Prefer short, single-point paragraphs.
-If they’re small enough once condensed and logically fit together, it might make sense to turn them into a bulleted list.
-Readers are going to skim your content, so organize your presentation to accommodate them.
-    6. Use technical terms where it’s warranted, as long as its still simple to understand for those who don’t already know the jargon.
-    7. Avoid cliches, especially those that don’t mean anything significant.
-    8. Don’t make assumptions about what readers find “easy” or “simple”.
-    9. Let the product speak for itself — avoid directly praising Mattermost.
-    10. Write for an international audience.
-2. Use tone, word choice, and grammar appropriate for the situation.
-    1. Use the active voice.
-    2. Negative sentences work best when used sparingly.
-    3. Prefer the second-person (”you”) to the first (”I” and “we”).
-    4. Use words for “zero” through “nine” and digits for 10 and up.
-[There are plenty of exceptions to this, though.](https://apastyle.apa.org/style-grammar-guidelines/numbers/numerals)
-    5. Use the Oxford comma (that’s the last comma before the conjunction in a list of at least three things).
-    6. Use sentence case everywhere.
-    7. Present the company, the staff, the community, and the product as friendly for developers, IT folks, and operations specialists.
-    8. American English is the standard here.
-    9. Be consistent within a single document or group of related documents.
-    10. Keep content modular.
-If document A and document B share content, it’s probably best to transfer what they both share to a new document that both A and B link to.
-3. Here are a few specific situations we’ve decided on here at Mattermost:
-    1. Prefer “can” and “might” to “may”.
-    2. Use “emojis” as the plural of “emoji”.
-    3. The phrases “log in”, “set up”, and “sign up” (with spaces) are verbs — the noun and adjective forms are “login”, “setup”, and “sign-up”.
-    4. “Single sign-on” is abbreviated to “SSO” whenever possible.